Press ESC to close

 Key characteristics of globalization marketing include:

-- Unified visual identity and advertising campaigns
+Unified visual identity and advertising campaigns that create instant recognition regardless of location.

-- Cost-effective scalability across multiple regions
+Cost-effective scalability across multiple regions by reusing creative assets, strategies, and resources.

 What Is Localization Marketing?